Ecopawst/ecopawst.com/README.md

 SOFTWARE.
 # Contributing to EcoPawst

-Thank you for your interest in contributing to EcoPaws!
+Thank you for your interest in contributing to EcoPawst!
 Here are some guidelines to help you get started:

 1. **Fork the Repository**: If you're not a direct contributor, start by forking this repository.
 2. **Clone Your Fork**: `git clone https://github.com/YOUR_USERNAME/EcoPawst.git`